jmbehlmann/budget-track/readme.md

 # Monthly Budget App

-This is a simple Flask-based application to track monthly budgets and expenses.
-It provides an interface to view transactions, planned and actual expenses, income, and budget summaries for each month.
+This is a simple Flask-based application to make monthly budgets and track expenses.
+It provides an interface to add transactions, see planned and actual expenses, track income, and see budget summaries for each month.

 ## Installation